-The California Independent System Operator Corporation (CAISO) hereby submits its report on the transition period of Idaho Power Company during its first six months of participation in the Energy Imbalance Market (EIM) for June 2018.
+The California Independent System Operator Corporation (CAISO) hereby submits its report on the transition period of Idaho Power Company during its first six months of participation in the western Energy Imbalance Market (EIM) for September 2018.
+Idaho Power Company began participation in the EIM on April 4, 2018, and the transition period ended on October 3, 2018.
+This is the last and final transition period report for Idaho Power Company.
 The Commission also directed the Department of Market Monitoring (DMM) to submit an independent assessment of the CAISO's report, which the CAISO's DMM will seek to file within approximately 15 business days.